-The official task of the committee is to define the boundary for Crofton High School–a separate committee decides the official school name, colors, and mascot.
+The official task of the committee is to define the boundary for the Crofton Area High School–a separate committee decides the official school name, colors, and mascot.
 Basically, this is the group of people that draws lines on a map and decide who goes where.
-However, the committee cannot base attendance at one school over another on test scores or things of that sort.
+However, the committee cannot base attendance at one school over another on test scores or things of that nature.
 Attendance is mostly based on proximity and the number of walkers and bus riders.
 But, it is possible for a student to be slated to go to a school that is not geographically the closest to him or her.
 This is due to capacities of the individual schools, bus routes, walking routes, etc.

 Another question regarding the proposed capacity was whether the number of private school students that could possibly switch to public school was being considered.
 Schuler replied that the county knows how many students attend private schools, but not exactly where they live.
 This makes redistricting more difficult, but the county does try to plan for it.